-After an election, the party with the largest number of elected representatives will normally form the Government, and its leader is the Prime Minister.
-It must be able at all times to maintain the confidence of the House in order to remain in power.
-The leader of the party with the second-largest number of elected representatives is usually the leader of the official Opposition.
-If the party with the largest number of seats does not have a simple majority of seats (50 percent plus one), it may govern with the support of one or more other parties.
+After a general election, by convention, the leader of the party with the largest number of elected representatives will normally form the Government.
+The Governor General will ask the leader of that party to be the Prime Minister.
+He or she must be able at all times to maintain the confidence of the House in order to remain in power.
+The party with the second-largest number of elected representatives is usually the official Opposition.
+The leader of this party is the Leader of the Opposition.

 Representation in the House of Commons

 What role does geography play in democratic representation?

 Representation in the House of Commons is based on geographical divisions called electoral districts, also known as ridings.
 At the federal level, the number of electoral districts is established through rules (the “representation formula”) set out in the Constitution Act, 1867.
 There are 338 electoral districts, each with a corresponding seat in the House of Commons.